 • First, begin by clearing the top of your desk.
 This will give you a visual clean slate and will also give you an area to sort on.

 • Next, empty your desk and cabinet drawers and sort your items into like piles.
-You will likely have piles of bills, house-related paperwork, insurance paperwork, and tax documents.
+You will likely have piles of bills, house-related paperwork, insurance, and tax documents.
 Mixed in will also be office supplies, such as staplers, pens, tape, post-it notes, paper, files-you name it!
-Keep sorting until every drawer and cabinet are empty.
-If this is too much to tackle in one day, choose one area to sort at a time, but do not replace or organize anything until all the areas have been emptied out, decluttered, and sorted.
+Keep sorting until every drawer and cabinet is empty.
+If this is too much to tackle in one day, choose one area of some kind at a time, but do not replace or organize anything until all the areas have been emptied, decluttered, and sorted.

-• Put anything that belongs in a different place where it belongs and get rid of anything that you are going to throw away. *If you are doing this task in two different days, this is a good place to stop.
+• Put anything that belongs in a different place where it belongs and get rid of anything that you are going to throw away. *This is a good place to stop if you are doing this task on two different days.

-• Now, look at the piles that you have and think of where you want each category to “live.”
+• Now, look at your piles and think of where you want each category to “live.”
 Organize the area you work in according to what you need to use most.
 Store things for occasional use on higher shelves or cabinets.

 • Once you have everything sorted, decluttered, and organized, remember to take time at the end of your day to reset your workspace so it is neat and orderly for the next day.
-There is nothing nicer than starting a workday in a fresh, clean, organized space!
+Nothing is nicer than starting a workday in a fresh, clean, organized space!

 Home Office Declutter Checklist